TheWhiteTower16/OpenAI-proxy/README.md

 This proxy is highly flexible in deployment—it can run locally alongside your application, as a container in a Kubernetes environment, or in the cloud as a containerized or serverless application.
 While experimenting with LLM APIs is straightforward, deploying them in production presents challenges related to cost, security, compliance, data protection, logging, auditing, error handling, and failover.

 LLM Proxy addresses these challenges by acting as a pass-through proxy for OpenAI's API while providing additional firewall-like functionalities.
 It inspects and logs requests and responses while enforcing customizable policies to protect your application.
+It is based on the Usage Panda proxy.

 ## Features